 The teacher should informally assess students through observation as the design process and rough draft portions of the activity are taking place.
 The teacher can also assess if students are understanding the purpose and objectives of the lesson, if students are properly using cooperative learning, and if they are following directions.

-Grading their design and rough draft worksheets will also assess students and evaluating how well students grasped the concepts and objectives of the lesson.
+Grading their design and rough draft worksheets will also assess students and evaluate how well students grasped the concepts and objectives of the lesson.